 If the Troy Bilt mower stops while you’re in the middle of mowing, it’s likely due to an overheated engine.
 Mowers can also stop if there’s a problem with the carburetor, fuel tank, or air filter.

 Allow the engine to cool down before continuing to use the mower.
 Clean the air filter and check the fuel tank for any blockages.

 The hydrostatic transmission allows you to have a smooth ride while mowing.
 But over time, the hydrostatic transmission fluid can break down and cause transmission problems.

 If you’re having trouble steering or your mower is moving slowly, it’s time to change the hydrostatic transmission fluid.
-Our professional landscapers suggest you change the transmission fluid every 50 hours of use or once a year, whichever comes first.
+I recommend doing so every 50 hours of use or once a year, whichever comes first.

 Issue #5: Mower Can't Drive Correctly

 Unequal tire pressures will cause the vehicle to pull one way, while uneven terrain might lead it down an off-road path.
 Moreover, a loose component in the system might be causing it not to steer correctly.